 - Named 2019 NGLCC Best of the Best by the National Business Inclusion Consortium

 The following publications have written about United’s business diversity program:

 - Chicago Minority Business Review (December 2012 cover story)

 - Crain’s Chicago Business/Chicago United (2016)

-Contact the United supplier diversity team
+Contact the United business diversity team

 You can reach the business diversity team by emailing firstname.lastname@example.org.